SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-quickest-way-to-get-your-windows-soe-up-and-running/rule.md

 Now I need you to do (we can do this together if you are stuck, just give me a call 🕺)

-1. Now login and check Microsoft - Teams App, Outlook
+1. Now log in and check Microsoft - Teams App, Outlook
 2. Check Google - Chrome will bring back your bookmarks
 3. Plugin external monitors - Configure your screens
 4. Run the templates script - Follow [Logon - Do you have a company-wide Word template?](/have-a-companywide-word-template)